-AMENDED STATEMENT OF ACCOUNTING POLICIES
+STATEMENT OF PROPOSED ACCOUNTING POLICIES FOR 2017/18

-STATEMENT OF ACCOUNTING POLICIES FROM 1 APRIL 2016
+STATEMENT OF ACCOUNTING POLICIES FROM 1 APRIL 2017

-This document outlines how the Council will account for all income, expenditure, assets and liabilities held and incurred during the 2016/17 financial year.
+This document outlines how the Council will account for all income, expenditure, assets and liabilities held and incurred during the 2017/18 financial year.

 The Accounting Policies of the Council as far as possible have been developed to ensure that the accounts of the Council are understandable, relevant, free from material error or misstatement, reliable and comparable.
-A Glossary of Terms can be found at the end of this document.